janleigh/dotfiles/.github/README.md

       <details>
       <summary><strong>See</strong></summary>

-      > Assuming you're also using my [zsh](https://www.zsh.org/), you might also want to install some additional dependencies to make some commands work.
+      > Assuming you're also using my [zsh](https://www.zsh.org/) config, you might also want to install some additional dependencies to make some commands work.

       - `ls` ➜ [`exa`](https://github.com/ogham/exa)
       - `cat` ➜ [`bat`](https://github.com/sharkdp/bat)